 Mars is one of the most explored bodies in our solar system, and it's the only planet where we've sent rovers to roam the alien landscape.
-Two NASA rovers and one lander are currently exploring the surface of Mars (and a Chinese lander is set to land later this year).
-An international fleet of eight orbiters are studying the Red Planet from above.

 These robotic explorers have found lots of evidence that Mars was much wetter and warmer, with a thicker atmosphere, billions of years ago.

 Go farther.
 Explore Mars In Depth ›

 If the Sun were as tall as a typical front door, Earth would be the size of a dime, and Mars would be about as big as an aspirin tablet.

 Mars orbits our Sun, a star.
 Mars is the fourth planet from the Sun at an average distance of about 228 million km (142 million miles) or 1.52 AU.